SharePoint/sp-dev-docs/docs/general-development/working-with-tasks-in-sharepoint-workflows-using-visual-studio-2012.md

 Learn about the new and revised workflow task framework that was introduced in SharePoint, which is built on the new Workflow Manager.
  **Provided by:** [Andrew Connell](https://social.msdn.microsoft.com/profile/andrew%20connell%20%5bmvp%5d/),  [AndrewConnell.com](http://www.andrewconnell.com)

 > [!NOTE]
+> SharePoint 2010 workflows has been retired since August 1, 2020.
+If you’re using SharePoint 2010 workflows, we recommend migrating to Power Automate or other supported solutions.
+For more info, see [SharePoint 2010 workflow retirement](https://support.microsoft.com/office/sharepoint-2010-workflow-retirement-1ca3fff8-9985-410a-85aa-8120f626965f).

-> This article is accompanied by an end-to-end code sample that you can use to follow the article, or as a starter for your own SharePoint workflow projects.
+This article is accompanied by an end-to-end code sample that you can use to follow the article, or as a starter for your own SharePoint workflow projects.
 You can find the downloadable code [here](http://assets.andrewconnell.com/media/Default/Downloads/SP2013Wf-CustomTasks.zip).

 One of the greatest benefits that the SharePoint brings to Windows Workflow Foundation is the implementation of a new and improved task management framework that incorporates the new Workflow Manager as its hosting environment.
 ## Reviewing workflow tasks in SharePoint 2007 and SharePoint 2010